Pitasi/openswitch/README.md

 - https://savecoins.app
 - https://eshop-prices.com

-Why am I still doing another one?
+So why am I still doing another one?

 I don't want to just build an app.
 I want to build a **community**, engaging users in different ways (e.g. ratings or reviews).